Grenada: Olympics

 Grenada has competed in every Summer Olympics since the 1984 Summer Olympics in Los Angeles.
 Kirani James won the first Olympic gold medal for Grenada in the men's 400 meters at the 2012 Summer Olympics in London, the silver medal in the men's 400 meters at the 2016 Summer Olympics in Rio de Janeiro and the bronze medal in the men's 400 meters at the 2020 Summer Olympics in Tokyo.
+Anderson Peters and Lindon Victor also won bronze medals in the men's javelin throw and decathlon respectively at the 2024 Summer Olympics in France.

 Cricket

 As with other islands from the Caribbean, cricket is the national and most popular sport and is an intrinsic part of Grenadian culture.
-The Grenada national cricket team forms a part of the Windward Islands cricket team in regional domestic cricket, however it plays as a separate entity in minor regional matches, as well as having previously played Twenty20 cricket in the Stanford 20/20.
+The Grenada national cricket team forms a part of the Windward Islands cricket team in regional domestic cricket; however, it plays as a separate entity in minor regional matches, as well as having previously played Twenty20 cricket in the Stanford 20/20.

 The Grenada National Cricket Stadium in St. George's hosts domestic and international cricket matches.
-Devon Smith, West Indies record holder to win the List-A West Indian domestic competition for the second time, was born in the small town of Hermitage.
+Devon Smith, record holder for top runs scored in regional first class cricket competitions, was born in the small town of Hermitage.
+T20 World Cup winning allrounder Afy Fletcher was also born and raised in La Fillette, St Andrews.

-In April 2007, Grenada jointly hosted (along with several other Caribbean nations) the 2007 Cricket World Cup.
-The Island's prime minister was the CARICOM representative on cricket and was instrumental in having the World Cup games brought to the region.
+In April 2007, Grenada jointly hosted (along with several other Caribbean states) the 2007 Cricket World Cup.
+The Island's prime minister was the CARICOM representative on cricket and was instrumental in bringing the World Cup games to the region.
 After Hurricane Ivan, the government of the People's Republic of China (PRC) paid for the new $40 million national stadium and provided the aid of over 300 labourers to build and repair it.
 During the opening ceremony, the anthem of the Republic of China (ROC, Taiwan) was accidentally played instead of the PRC's anthem, leading to the firing of top officials.

 Football

-Football is also a very popular sport in Grenada.
+Football (soccer) is also a very popular sport in Grenada.